Opportunities

 To register as a volunteer, please click the button below.
 If you have any further queries about volunteering at Jodrell, please contact becky.cowie@manchester.ac.uk.

 Please note: The volunteer opportunities are focused on public engagement with science.
-It does not include access to the observatory or involvement in its scientific work.
+It does not include access to the Observatory or involvement in its scientific work.

 Work Experience